antigrav-technologies/antigrav-cs/README.md

 Card decodedValue = AntigravConvert.LoadFromString<Card>(antigrav);
 Console.WriteLine(decodedValue); // "Ace of Spades"
 ```
 This was made as an experiment at first place, any tweaks in code are welcome.
-Dont ask why format is called so, the origin was extremely stupid
+Don't ask why format is called so, the origin was extremely stupid